Overnight and fixed-term deposits: Does your bank pay you too little interest? - Breaking Latest News

 read too

 But how high is the average interest rate for fixed-term and overnight money at banks at the moment and how much is there at the top of the market?
 The comparison portal has that Tagesgeldvergleich.net evaluated for Business Insider.
-The numbers can help you see if you’re currently getting good interest from your bank or if you should consider switching.
+The numbers can help you to see whether your bank is currently paying you a good interest rate or whether you should consider switching.

 1.95 percent on average for the money market account